tofritz/tofritz.github.io/_posts/2020-01-13-smooshed-morse-2.md

 bonus1()
 ```

 The above script was able to process the 1000 smorse inputs in 75.57 seconds.
-Much faster times have been reported using languages such as Rust, Go, C, Julia, etc. Other solution methods I've seen include building a binary tree to search the string as morse encoding lends itself to this type of search:
+Much faster times have been reported using languages such as Rust, Go, C, Julia, etc. Other solution methods I've seen include implementing a search [trie](https://www.geeksforgeeks.org/trie-insert-and-search/) string as morse encoding lends itself to this type of search:

 ![alt-text](https://www.researchgate.net/profile/Cleve_Moler/publication/265536380/figure/fig49/AS:669567332388876@1536648700580/The-binary-tree-defining-Morse-code-A-branch-to-the-left-signifies-a-dot-in-the-code.png)